Coronavirus (COVID-19): protect yourself and others

 - before and after preparing or eating food

-- whenever your hands look dirty
+- when your hands look dirty or feel dirty

 Cough and sneeze etiquette